salu133445/lakh-pianoroll-dataset/README.md

 - `merger_17.py`: used to derive *LPD-17-full*
 - `matcher.py`: used to derive `matched_ids.txt`
 - `cleanser.py`: used to derive `cleansed_ids.txt`
-- `collector.py`: used to derive the matched and cleansed versions
+- `collector.py`: used to collect the matched and cleansed subsets